ej0cl6/TextEE/data/preprocessing/phee/README.md

 ## PHEE

-PHEE dataset comes from EMNLP 2022 paper [DPHEE: A Dataset for Pharmacovigilance Event Extraction from Text](https://arxiv.org/abs/2210.12560).
+The PHEE dataset comes from EMNLP 2022 paper [DPHEE: A Dataset for Pharmacovigilance Event Extraction from Text](https://arxiv.org/abs/2210.12560).
 PHEE is an end-to-end event extraction dataset.

 ### Preprocessing Steps